-The Java Add-in uses a mechanism that supports multiple Java environments (such as IBM JRE, Oracle JRE, Oracle JInitiator, and Zulu OpenJDK) and Java versions (such as, JRE 17 and 18) without requiring any configuration changes.
+The Java Add-in uses a mechanism known as the dynamic transformation support mechanism to support multiple Java environments (such as IBM JRE, Oracle JRE, Oracle JInitiator, and Zulu OpenJDK) and Java versions (such as, JRE 17 and 18) without requiring any configuration changes.
 (For a list of supported environments and versions, see the UFT One Support Matrix.)
-This mechanism is known as the dynamic transformation support mechanism.

-Note: To work, or stop working, with Java IBM versions 1.7 or later you do need to modify the JAVA_TOOL_OPTIONS environment variable.
+Note: To support testing applications built in some specific versions of Java environments, you do need to set Java environment variables.
 For details, see Java environment variables.

 Dynamic transformation support mechanism